 Working together towards a more tangible and shared goal, rather than just for the company itself, can make them more comfortable.

 What’s the company’s mission statement?
-Not only should it inspire growth and also let your employees know what the company expects of them.
-Communication is always a winding two-way street, and you have to make it clear what the company expects of them.
+Not only should it inspire growth, it will let your employees know exactly what the company expects of them.
+Communication is always a winding two-way street.
 By emphasizing a collective goal, you'll give employees a vision of what they're bringing to the team.

 If the company doesn't have a published mission statement, which often happens in new or small companies, consider working with employes to create one.
 Let them be a part of defining what it means to be a part of the company.